-Rosa Dragon Fruit variety comes from the genus Hylocereus and the species costaricensis.
+Rosa Dragon Fruit variety comes from the genus Hylocereus and the species polyrhizus.
 This variety is a Nicaraguan Dragon Fruit with dark red flesh and red skin.
-It is one of five known varieties to be grown commercially in Nicaragua.
-The fruit is very tasty having a nice sweetness to acidity ratio.
-The fruit has an average weight of one pound with an average brix score of 17.
+It is one of five know varieties to be grown commercially in Nicaragua.
+The fruit is delicious, having both flavor and sweetness.
+With an average weight of 1 pound and average brix of 18, however, we found more significant to have readings in the 20s.
 Like most red flesh varieties, the fruit is also very high in antioxidants.
-Flower bud too night blooming flower is a typical 30 days then another 30 days to harvest in South Louisiana.
-The growth of the stem has a grayish-green color with three-sided edges that have several medium-sized spines.
-The gray coating on the stem help protects the plant from the heat in the summertime and cold in the winter time.
-DNA tests show that Rosa, Lisa, and Cebra to be considered the same.
-This variety was acquired from a tropical nursery in California.

 Flower bud to night-blooming flower is a typical 30 days then another 30 days to harvest in South Louisiana.
 The flowers of the Rosa variety are large and fragrant.
 When seeking fruit, you will need to find another pollinator from another species as Rosa is self-sterile and needs this to set fruit.

 Growth of the stem has a greyish green color with three-sided edges that have several medium-sized spines.
 A gray coating is present on the stem to help protect the plant from the heat in the summertime and cold in the wintertime.
 DNA test shows that Rosa, Lisa, and Cebra to be considered the same.
 This test also shows that it can be classified under Hylocereus costaricensis or Hylocereus polyrhizus.
 Spicy Exotics aquired this variety from a tropical grower in California.